Maximize Diabetes Care Outcomes With Remote Patient Monitoring

 • Physician office visits (13%)

-The cost of losing a loved one to diabetes is even more devastating than the staggering healthcare expenditure statistics.
+The cost of losing a loved one to diabetes is even more devastating.
 Diabetes is an endocrine disorder, which requires proper management.
-If not properly managed, this costly disease can cause kidney failure, heart attack, stroke, and blindness.
-Thus, close monitoring of blood glucose levels is vital and can help identify symptoms of type 2 diabetes in its early phases and delay its progression.
-And, this is why Medicare and Medicaid see the value that remote patient monitoring for diabetes can provide..
+If not properly managed, it can cause kidney failure, heart attack, stroke, and blindness.
+Therefore, close monitoring of blood glucose levels is needed to help identify symptoms of type 2 diabetes in its early phases and delay progression.
+This is why Medicare and Medicaid see the value that remote patient monitoring for diabetes can provide.

 Remote Patient Monitoring for Diabetes

-With remote patient monitoring for patients with diabetes, blood-glucose levels are regularly monitored.
-Physicians set vital sign reading thresholds and are immediately alerted when fluctuations are recorded.
-Thus, allowing care providers to take the appropriate actions to treat their patients.
-Remote patient monitoring technologies help reduce hospital readmissions by focusing on identifying problems early and providing preventive care.
+With remote patient monitoring for patients with diabetes, physicians can set vital sign reading thresholds to be immediately alerted when fluctuations occur.
+This way, care providers can quickly take action to treat their patients.
+RPM technologies help reduce hospital readmissions because providers can identify problems early and provide preventive care.
 Reducing rehospitalization with remote patient monitoring ultimately lowers the high costs associated with diabetes treatment.

-The findings from a study published in the World Journal of Diabetes indicate that telemedicine is effective for improving HbA1c and, thus, glycemic control in patients with type 2 diabetes.
-In addition, telemedicine interventions were also found to improve other health outcomes as well as QoL scores significantly.
+The findings from a study published in the World Journal of Diabetes indicate that telemedicine is effective for improving HbA1c and glycemic control in patients with type 2 diabetes.
+In addition, telemedicine interventions can also improve other health outcomes as well as QoL scores significantly.

-Patients enrolled in remote patient monitoring for diabetes programs are responsible for taking their blood-glucose measurements at least 16 days a month.
+Patients enrolled in remote patient monitoring for diabetes programs must take their blood-glucose measurements at least 16 days a month.
 Because they know that care providers will monitor their blood-glucose measurements, patients are more likely to adhere to their treatment plans and adopt healthier behaviors.
-In addition, remote weight monitoring can be used to help patients maintain a healthy weight.
-Remote blood glucose monitoring also helps clinicians observe what works and adjust to optimize patient treatment plans.
+In addition, remote weight monitoring can be used to help diabetic patients maintain a healthy weight.
+Remote monitoring also allows clinicians to adjust to optimize patient treatment plans quickly.

 How to Use a Blood Glucose Meter in Remote Patient Monitoring for Diabetes

 Tenovi’s Blood Glucose Monitor enables remote patient monitoring for diabetes patients.
-The kit includes a cell-enabled meter, lancet, and custom test strips.
+The kit includes a cell-enabled meter, lancing device, lancet, and custom test strips.

 Gather all the materials and perform the following steps with clean hands: